c3d/xl/doc/HANDBOOK_0-introduction.md

 can then use the `print` function from that module to write the text on the terminal console.

-Why do we need the `import` statement?
+Why do we need the `use` statement?
 There is a general rule in XL that you only pay for things that you use.
 Not all programs will use a terminal console, so the corresponding functions must be explicitly imported into your program.
 It is possible that some systems, like